MarketingRHB/Colaborador-tracker/README.md

 If you encounter any issues or have feature requests, please visit the [GitHub repository](https://github.com/buzzguy/collaborator-tracker/issues).

+## Building from source

+1. Run `npm install` to install dependencies.
+2. Run `npm run build` to compile the plugin.

 ## Author

 Created by [Dan Au](https://dausign.com)